-The benefits of DUR programs are reduced Medicaid costs, reduced hospital admissions, improved health for Medicaid beneficiaries, increased coordination of health care services, and reduced drug diversion.
-Information supplied to Medicaid providers through the DUR programs enhances their ability to prescribe and dispense medication more appropriately.
+The benefits of DUR programs are reduced Medicaid costs, reduced hospital admissions, improved health for Medicaid recipients, and increased coordination of health care services.

 The federal legislation requiring states to implement DUR programs also requires states to establish DUR Boards whose function is to play a major role in each state's DUR program.
 The Department of Health contains a DUR Board comprised of health care professionals with recognized knowledge and expertise.
 The Board consists of five physicians, five pharmacists, two persons with expertise in drug utilization review and one designee of the Commissioner of Health.